 Preliminary screener - Any body or agency responsible for completing a preliminary screening.

 Preliminary screening - The first stage of environmental impact assessment required for most proposed developments.
-This stages examines a proposed development to decide if it might cause significant adverse impacts on the environment or if it might cause significant public concern.
+This stages examines a proposed development to decide if it might cause significant adverse impacts on the environment or if it might be a cause of public concern.
 If so, it will be referred to environmental assessment.
 If not, the development proceeds directly to the regulatory phase.

 Public notice - An announcement made through newspaper, radio, community poster or other public means.